theogpt/theogpt.github.io/lives-of-alcyone/index.md

 Boreas

-Chart XXXIa
-India and Egypt
+Chart XXXIa - India and Egypt - 13,524 B.C.
 (Birth of Mars)

-13,524 B.C.

 At this time Viraj was Ruler of the great South Indian empire, and Brihat was his queen, and Mars was one of their sons.
 The Manu appeared astrally to the Emperor, and directed him to send Mars over the sea to Egypt by way of Ceylon.
 He was directed also to choose a band of young men and young women who were to accompany him and take part in the great work of the Aryanisation of Egypt.
 Among those so chosen were a number of our characters, as will be seen from the subjoined chart.